October Health – 2026 Report

 -

-Higher Employee Turnover: Employees experiencing loneliness may be more likely to leave their jobs, leading to increased recruitment and training costs for organizations.
+Higher Employee Turnover: Employees experiencing loneliness may be more likely to leave their jobs, increasing recruitment and training costs for businesses.

 -